 What is a mortgage note?

-A mortgage note, also known as a promissory note, is a legal record of the borrower’s promise to repay the loan.
+A mortgage note is a legal record of the borrower’s promise to repay the loan.
 It spells out the terms of the mortgage, including the monthly payment and interest rate and consequences for late or missed payments.

 Sometimes, the terms “mortgage note” and “mortgage” are used interchangeably, but the note is different from the mortgage itself.
 The mortgage — known as a deed of trust in some states — is the document that secures the loan, giving your mortgage lender or servicer the right to take possession of your home and sell it should you fail to repay it as bound by the note.